 As an alternative to the buses in Tbilisi there is also a network of minibusses, popularly called “marshrutka”.
 The peculiarity of these minibusses is that they are traveling on fixed routes throughout the city, but do not have special stops: you can catch a minibus at any place and by the same principle you can ask the driver to stop at any place convenient for you.
 The ticket price is 80 tetri (35 cents), payable in cash to the driver when exiting the vehicle.
 Minibusses run from 7 am to 12 pm.

 Tbilisi Metro consists of two subway lines and 21 stations.
 The Metro is open from 06:00 – 00:00; trains depart every 5 minutes, which allows move around the city significantly faster.
 The names of the stations are announced both in English and Georgian languages.
 The fare is 50 tetri (20 cents).
 To use the subway, passengers should buy a special card called “Metromoney” which is available at any subway station.
 The cost of the smart card is 2 GEL.
 After buying the card users will need to replenish their accounts when necessary.
 The smart card is a universal means of payment for transportation, so it can also be used in buses, minibusses and on the cable car.
 As in the case with buses, subway ticket is valid for 90 minutes after the acquisition.
 Thus, within the specified time, you can travel from one station to another free of charge until the expiration of the 90 minutes.

 Transport in Georgia: Taxi

-Taxi service is also available in Tbilisi international Airport and provides 24-hour service for passengers.
-The trip to the city center takes 20-30 minutes and the one-way fare is 25 GEL.
+Taxi service is also available in Tbilisi International Airport and provides 24-hour service for passengers.
+Trip to the city center takes 20-30 minutes and the one-way fare is 25 GEL.